A Bible Study by Jack Kelley

 I’m convinced that God’s plan requires the Church to disappear before Daniel’s 70th week begins.
 Remember, the Lord set aside 70 weeks (490 years) for Israel to accomplish 6 things.
 (Daniel 9:24) At the end of 69 weeks (483 years) Jesus was crucified, the clock suddenly stopped, and Israel disappeared along with its Temple and Old Covenant worship.
 Daniel’s prophecy was left incomplete and from that time on, God’s focus was on the church.

 Jeremiah 30:11 says the End time judgments will serve a two fold purpose, to completely destroy all the nations among which Israel has been scattered and to discipline Israel.
-Since God does not consider the Church to belong to either group our presence on Earth during that time would be irrelevant.
+Since God does not consider the Church to be part of either Israel or the nations, our presence on Earth during that time would be unnecessary.

 With that introduction, let’s look at some of the clearest hints God placed in the Scriptures to show He has always planned for a pre-tribulation rapture of the church.
 Naturally, we’ll begin in the Old Testament.